yezi-qwq/openairinterface5g/radio/vrtsim/README.md

 # Usage

-On the UE and gNB: use `device.name shm_radio` command line argument.
+On the UE and gNB: use `device.name vrtsim` command line argument.

-Additionally on gNB use `shm_radio.role server` and optionally `shm_radio.timescale <timescale>` to set the timescale.
+Additionally on gNB use `vrtsim.role server` and optionally `vrtsim.timescale <timescale>` to set the timescale.
 Timescale 1.0 is the default and means realtime.

-Channel modelling can be enabled by adding `shm_radio.chanmod 1` to the command line and should work the same as channel modelling in rfsimulator, see rfsimulator [documentation](../rfsimulator/README.md), provided that your CPU is fast enough.
+Channel modelling can be enabled by adding `vrtsim.chanmod 1` to the command line and should work the same as channel modelling in rfsimulator, see rfsimulator [documentation](../rfsimulator/README.md), provided that your CPU is fast enough.